-Before proceeding with this operation, review Diagnostic Preparation and Starter Feed Circuit Tests in this Group.
+Before proceeding with this operation, review Diagnostic Preparation and Starter Feed Circuit Tests.
 The following operation will require a voltmeter, accurate to 1/10 of a volt.

 CAUTION: Ignition system also must be disabled to prevent engine start while performing the following tests.